 - People do not speak up and contribute ideas

 - Decisions are made that people do not understand or support

 - The team does not appear to have good working relationships with other teams

 - People feel that good work is not recognized or teamwork is not valued

 If half of these behaviors or attitudes are present, you've probably got a team problem that needs to be dealt with.
 Most importantly, realize that addressing these issues takes time.

 The reality remains that teamwork ultimately comes down to practicing a small set of principles over a long period of time.
 Success is not a matter of subtle, sophisticated theory, but rather of embracing common sense with uncommon levels of discipline and persistence.

 Improving cross team performance is not just a good idea; it's the difference between an organization succeeding or failing at its goals.
-A commitment to ending endless games of hot potato, discouraging the politics of choosing words based on how you want others to react, and management articulating expectations over unspoken assumption - all of these will have direct impact on the success of your organizations strategic goals.
+A commitment to ending endless games of hot potato, discouraging the politics of choosing words based on how you want others to react, and management articulating expectations over unspoken assumptions, all of these will have a direct impact on the success of your organization's strategic goals.